wetransform-os/ProMCDA/README.md

 The tool can be also used as a simple (i.e. deterministic) MCDA ranking tool with no robustness/sensitivity analysis (see below for instructions).

 ### Input information needed in the configuration file
+A configuration file is needed to run```ProMCDA```.
-The configuration file collects all the input information to run ```ProMCDA```.
+The configuration file collects all the input information to run ```ProMCDA``` in your specific study case.
-The following input information should be all contained in the `configuration.json` file.
+You find a configuration.json file as an example in this directory: please modify it for your needs.
+In the following, the entries of the configuration file are described.

 ***Path to the input matrix***, a table where rows represent the alternatives and columns represent the indicators.
-Be sure that the column containing the names of the alternatives is set as index column, e.g. by:
+Be sure that the column containing the names of the alternatives is set as the index column, e.g. by:
 ```bash
 input_matrix = input_matrix.set_index('Alternatives').
 ```
-Be also sure that there are no duplicates among the rows.
-If the values of one or more indicators are all the same, the indicators are dropped from the input matrix.
+Be sure that there are no duplicates among the rows.
+If the values of one or more indicators are all the same, the indicators are dropped from the input matrix because they contain no information.
 Examples of input matrix:

-- *input matrix without uncertainties* for the indicators (see an example here: `tests/resources/input_matrix_without_uncert.csv`)
+- *input matrix without uncertainties* for the indicators (see an example here: `tests/resources/input_matrix_without_uncert.csv`);
-- *input matrix with uncertainties* for the indicators (see an example here: `tests/resources/input_matrix_with_uncert.csv`)
+- *input matrix with uncertainties* for the indicators (see an example here: `tests/resources/input_matrix_with_uncert.csv`).

+The example input matrix with uncertainties is designed for an example where the PDFs describing the indicators are respectively: uniform; exact; normal (or lognormal); exact; and normal (or lognormal).
+Please modify it for your specific needs.

 If the input matrix without uncertainties has any values of any indicators that are negative, those values are rescaled between [0,1].
 This is needed because some normalization functions (as for example *target*) cannot handle negative values